jovald/gcp-serverless-data-pipeline/README.md

 # Serverless data pipeline with Cloud Functions, Pub/Sub and BigQuery on GCP

-The main goal of this repository is to shows how to build a simple data pipeline on GCP using some of its serverless services: **Cloud Functions**, **Pub/Sub**, **Cloud Scheduler** and **BigQuery**.
+This project aims to show how to implmenet a simple data pipeline on GCP using some of its serverless services: **Cloud Functions**, **Pub/Sub**, **Cloud Scheduler** and **BigQuery**.

 ## Introduction

-The pipeline consist of a process that regularly gets data from an API/service and store it on BigQuery.
-Considering its popularity, the current weather data API by **OpenWeatherMap** was choosen to exemplify the data gathering.
+The pipeline consist of a process that regularly gets data from an API and load it into BigQuery.
+Considering its popularity, the current weather data API by **OpenWeatherMap** was choosen to exemplify the data gathering stage.

 ### Reference architecture

-The next image shows the reference architecture for this projects.
+The next image shows the reference architecture for this project.

 ![Architecture](https://raw.githubusercontent.com/jovald/gcp-serverless-data-pipeline/assets/gcp-serverless-data-pipeline.jpg)

+### Talking about the pipeline

+The pipeline could be explained by the next steps:

+1. Depending on the frequency, a job of Cloud Scheduler triggers a topic on Cloud Pub/Sub.
+2. That action, executes a Cloud Function (*loadDataIntoBigQuery*) that gets data from OpenWeatherMap.
+3. Then, the data is loaded into BigQuery.
+4. Finaly, the data could be analyzed directly by querying BigQuery, or in Data Studio.

 ### System requirements